Conditions in detention facilities

 Chapter 11 of the Aliens Act contains specific rules on how the detention centre should be run.
 Aliens who are held in detention must be treated humanely and their dignity should be respected.[1]
 By humane treatment is meant that: (a) the foreigner is always the focal point and their case must be dealt with in a legally safe and expedient manner; (b) a good relationship must be established between the detainee and the staff from the very outset of the detainee’s entry to the premises; (c) the foreigner must be able to feel secure and safe in this exposed situation; and (d) the staff must be sensitive to the needs of the detainee.

-Conditions in detention centres should be as close as possible to those at regular reception centres, run by the Migration Agency.
+Conditions in detention centres should be as close as possible to those at regular reception centres, run by the Swedish Migration Agency.
 The only difference should be that the detainees are in a closed building and therefore have certain restrictions to their freedom of movement.
 Coercion or limitations in freedom of movement should not exceed what is necessary based on the grounds for the deprivation of freedom.

 Religious observance is possible for persons of all creeds.
 It is a basic right according to the Swedish Constitution.
-However this does not mean they can leave the centre to go to a mosque, shrine or church.
-Instead a neutral room is reserved for religious observance at the detention centre.
+However, this does not mean they can leave the centre to go to a mosque, shrine or church.
+Instead, a neutral room is reserved for religious observance at the detention centre.
 Detainees are also able to request visits from pastors, imams and others who are important in their religious observance.
-Some faith communities see to it that a leader or a representative visits the detention centre regularly.
+Some faith communities see to it that a leader or representative visits the detention centre regularly.

 If deemed necessary to uphold security, a detainee can be confined in their room if this is necessary for the orderly running of the centre and for safety reasons or if the foreigner represents a danger to themselves or to others.[2]
 Such a decision must be reviewed as often as is required but at least every third day.
 If the person is a danger to themselves then a medical examination should be promptly ordered.
 There is no requirement that detention confined to a room at the centre must be tried before removing someone to police custody or to the prison services.

 Detainees have the right to freedom of information and the right to express opinions in the same way as other citizens.
 Therefore, no restrictions can be placed on the individual’s possession of certain newspapers or magazines.
-However the Migration Agency does have a responsibility to limit the spreading of or access to for example pornographic materials or TV programmes which can be found offensive by other detainees.

-Mail sent to the detainee can sometimes be the object of examination, in which case it should be opened in the presence of the detainee.[4]
+Mail sent to the detainee can sometimes be the object of examination, in which case it should be opened in the presence of the detainee.
 If the detainee does not consent to the package being opened in their presence then the object should be put aside and not opened.
 An examination of the contents should not include reading a letter or other written documents.
 Mail from legal counsel, lawyers, international organisations that have the right to receive complaints from individuals or from the UNHCR must not be opened.
-If it is clear from the weight or thickness of a letter that it only contains written material then it should be handed over to the detainee without any inspection.
-However if there is a reasonable suspicion that the letter or package contains drugs, alcoholic drinks or dangerous objects then the detainee should be summoned and the object may be inspected.
-A letter must not be opened or scanned before the detainee gives their permission.
-If staff suspect that a letter may have a passport or other identity document inside, they are not allowed to open that mail.
-The only way the authorities can use their right to take care of a passport is if the detainee shows it to them.
+[6]

 Smart phones are not allowed in detention centres since they can be used to take photos of persons present there.
 Simpler mobile phones without a camera function can be borrowed from the detention centre.
 Personal belongings that the detainee cannot have in their room are stored at the detention centre, unless the property is illegal, in which case it is handed over to the police.[5]
 They can have access to these objects upon leaving the detention centre, as a list needs to be made of all stored objects.

-All detainees have access to health care at the same level as other applicants, therefore, requiring, regular visits from nurses and doctors.[6]
-All detainees have access to open air at least 1 hour a day often in a closed courtyard.
+All detainees have access to health care at the same level as other applicants, therefore, requiring, regular visits from nurses and doctors.[9]

 Inspections are carried out in detentions centres in accordance with the Optional Protocol to the Convention against Torture.
 In Sweden, the designated National Preventive Mechanism (NPM) to carry out the task is the Parliamentary Ombudsman (JO).